sschleemilch/slimline.nvim/README.md

         Slimline.highlights.hls.components['path'],
         Slimline.get_sep('path'),
-        'right', -- flow direction (on which side the secondary part will be rendered) active -- whether the component is active or not ) end,
+        'right', -- flow direction (on which side the secondary part will be rendered) active, -- whether the component is active or not 'fg' -- style to use
+    )
+end,
 ```